Telescopes for Planets

 On this test night, with mediocre seeing, the 60mm APO and 90mm Mak delivered the best view of Jupiter; on a night of perfect seeing the Dob’ was in a different league.

-This tiny (50mm) Swift refractor has perfect optics and gives better planetary views than some larger telescopes.
+This tiny (50mm) Takahashi refractor has perfect optics and gives better planetary views than some larger telescopes.

 At the other extreme, if you are used to big scopes, you may be surprised at how much planetary detail a small perfect aperture can deliver.
-Whilst I generally reckon a 100mm (4”) refractor or 150mm (6”) reflector is the minimum for a dedicated planetary scope, I have a 1964 50mm Swift refractor with perfect optics that delivers surprising planetary views.
-Which brings us to the question of how good your optics need to be for planetary use.
+Whilst I generally reckon a 100mm (4”) refractor or 150mm (6”) reflector is the minimum for a dedicated planetary scope, I have a classic Takahashi FC-50 refractor with perfect optics that delivers surprising planetary views, including detail on Mars.
+Which brings us to the question of how good do your optics need to be for planetary use?

 Suitor describes the effect of optical quality on different types of telescope very well by defining a measure of contrast-transfer called EER that equates to the Strehl ratio you often see quoted as a measure of optical quality.
 Even perfect reflector optics with a 33% obstruction (a quartz Questar, for example) have an equivalent EER of about 0.79 that roughly equates to a Strehl of 79% in a refractor.
 Such a refractor would be a poor example – most quality APOs have Strehls above 95%.